American Sign Language (ASL)

-The department of American Sign Language (ASL) takes an interdisciplinary approach to studying deaf and hearing impaired people in the United States, Canada and globally.
-The program promotes the understanding of the deaf and hearing impaired community as a linguistic and cultural group.
+The department of American Sign Language (ASL) takes an interdisciplinary approach to studying deaf and hard of hearing people in the United States, Canada and globally.
+The program promotes the understanding of the deaf and hard of hearing community as a linguistic and cultural group.

 It encourages students to analyze existing stereotypes and policies relating to deaf and hard-of-hearing people, to work both within their communities and in effecting change to better engage with this group.